SdIshtiyaqAhmed/fruit-spoilage-prediction-iot-ml/README.md

 ## Usage Instructions

-- Clone the repo to your local machine
+- Clone the repository to your local machine
-- Download the dataset from the provided link
+- Obtain the dataset by searching the title "A Multi-Parameter Dataset for Machine Learning Based Fruit Spoilage Prediction in an IoT-Enabled Cold Storage System" by Nshekanabo Marius and Stanley Mugisha
 - Follow the step-by-step implementation and analysis documented in the Jupyter notebook `fruit_spoilage_prediction_iot_ml.ipynb`

 ## Acknowledgments